 - In the winter months, enjoy ice skating on Wollman Rink.
 It’s much larger than Rockefeller or Bryant Park.

 The chaos of Times Square can be overwhelming, but being in Times Square is so much different than seeing it in photos or movies.
 The energy is vibrant and even at night, the bright lights can make it feel like daytime.
 Luckily, this is a tourist spot that you don’t have to spend a ton of time in.
+For your first time in New York City, snap your photos, grab a souvenir, and move right along.

-I did not get a chance to check out the Brooklyn Bridge with my family in 2011, so it was really fun to experience for the first time with my husband.
+I did not get a chance to check out the Brooklyn Bridge with my family in 2011, so it was really fun to experience it for the first time with my husband.
 It’s now one of my absolute favorite things to see/do in New York City.
-It was absolutely amazing to not only be on this world-famous bridge but to take in the city views around us.
+It was amazing to not only be on this world-famous bridge but to take in the city views around us.
 Give yourself a couple of hours to casually walk the bridge and back.
-If you have time, go to Brooklyn Bridge Park to get some Insta-worthy photos down by the water.
+If you have time, go to Brooklyn Bridge Park and DUMBO to get some Insta-worthy photos down by the water.

 - Statue of Liberty sighting